Pressure reduction in the supply system

 If it is necessary to remove the throttle position sensor 2, unscrew the two screws 1 securing it

-Disconnect the wire from the "negative" terminal of the battery.
+Disconnect the wire from the negative terminal of the battery.

 Remove regulator 5 from clamp 6.

-Install new idle control in reverse order
+Install the new idle air control in reverse order

-Checking the idle speed control
+Checking the idle air control

-Remove the idle speed control.
+Remove the idle air control.

-Replacing nozzles
+Replacing injectors

-Disconnect the wire from the "negative" terminal of the battery.
+Disconnect the wire from the negative terminal of the battery.

 Remove the receiver.